1.4 Youth policy decision-making

 Policy monitoring and evaluation

 The legislation in Germany contains a wide variety of policy monitoring and evaluation mechanisms.
-Independent bodies at federal and regional (Länder) level, such as research institutes or universities, systematically monitor and evaluate many of the programmes and initiatives that are in place.
+Independent bodies at federal and federal state (Länder) level, such as research institutes or universities, systematically monitor and evaluate many of the programmes and initiatives that are in place.
 Their reports are usually available to read online (see 1.6 Evidence-based youth policy).

 The federal government regularly publishes reports on the situation of young people covering many different perspectives.
 The most important of these reports is the Child and Youth Report (Kinder- und Jugendbericht).
 Section 84 of Book 8 of the German Social Code (Sozialgesetzbuch Achtes Buch, SGB VIII) requires the government to publish a Child and Youth Report in each parliamentary term.
 The government asks an independent commission to prepare the Child and Youth Report.
 The reports must describe and analyse the current situation for young people and suggest ways to further develop child and youth services.
 Every third Child and Youth Report must address the general situation in child and youth services (see 1.6.
 Evidence-based youth policy > Political commitment to evidence-based youth policy).